LeoTheNrdKng/alx-low_level_programming/0x09-static_libraries/README.md

-This directory contains scripts for static libraries.
+This directory has scripts for static library.